Background

 This is not necessarily negative.
 The behavioral and attitudinal compensation offered by the shadow can be positive.

-For instance, inferior traits of a character and other incompatible tendencies, the shadow is that hidden, repressed, for the most part, inferior and guilt-laden personality, whose ultimate ramifications reach back into the realm of our animal ancestors and so comprise the whole historical aspect of being conscious.
+The shadow is that hidden, repressed, for the most part inferior and guilt-laden personality, whose ultimate ramifications reach back into the realm of our animal ancestors and so comprise the whole historical aspect of being conscious.

 If it has been believed, hitherto, that the human shadow was the source of all evil, it can now be ascertained on closer investigation that the unconscious man, that is, his shadow, does not consist only of morally reprehensible tendencies but also displays a number of good qualities such as normal instincts, appropriate reactions, realistic insights, creative impulses, etc.

 Perhaps the complexes also are the result of incompatibility with the conscious personality, so perhaps the complexes are the negative part of the shadow.
-Perhaps they just reside in the shadow, closely collaborating with it in a kind of feedback mechanism.

-Perhaps whenever the shadow manifests itself in a manner of obstructive, destructive, or destructive to the ego, we call it a complex.
+Perhaps whenever the shadow manifests itself in a manner obstructive, destructive, or destructive to the ego, we call it a complex.

 This is part and parcel of the individuation-separation phase of our early childhood development.